Prioritizing personal value over resale value in home design

 We dive into what will truly make you happy in your space, creating a home you’ll love living in.

-• Make a List: Think about what features will improve your home life.
+• Make a list: Think about what features will improve your home life.
 Is it a built-in reading nook?
 A larger kitchen island?
 A home office designed just for you?

-• Invest in Joy: Don’t be afraid to include features that bring you happiness, even if they won’t appeal to future buyers.
+• Invest in joy: Don’t be afraid to include features that bring you happiness, even if they won’t appeal to future buyers.
 After all, it’s your home.

-Don’t Spend on What You Don’t Use: We often talk to clients about features like bathtubs.
+Don’t spend on what you don’t use: We often talk to clients about features like bathtubs.
 Many wonder whether they need a tub in the primary bathroom or another bathroom.
 If you won’t use it, don’t install one just to cater to an imaginary future buyer.
 Focus on what you need.

 When remodeling your home, focusing solely on resale value often means designing for someone else, not for yourself.